-The closest airport is the Heraklion Airport, which is about a one hour ten minutes to the accommodation which is 40 miles west of Heraklion.
+The closest airport is the Heraklion Airport, which is about a one hour and ten minutes to the accommodation which is 40 miles west of Heraklion.

 *Pricing may vary depending on market fluctuation

-*The city of Chania and the City of Rethymnon walking and tasting tour
+*The Monastery of Arkadi, the City of Rethymnon walking tour and the waters of Argyroupolis

-Airfare, train tickets, personal expenses and optional tour suggestions are not included – please inquire about cost of optional tours
+Airfare, ferry/train tickets, personal expenses and optional tour suggestions are not included – please inquire about cost of optional tours

 For further inquiries or to register, click here.